 Endocannabinoid System (ECS) is a biochemical communication system in the human body involved in a variety of essential physiological and cognitive processes.
 It plays a crucial role in regulating our physiology, metabolism, and mood.

-Entourage Effect or Ensemble Theory refers to the synergy that occurs when retaining the full spectrum of cannabinoids and other beneficial constituents rather than processing to separate and isolate compounds.
-Each cannabinoid and terpene has a specific biochemical effect on the body, and studies show they are much more effective when working together simultaneously than if administered separately.
+Entourage Effect or Ensemble Theory refers to the therapeutic synergy that occurs when the full spectrum of phytochemicals is working together.
+In herbalism, this is known as Whole Plant Medicine.
+Each cannabinoid, terpene, and polyphenol has a specific biochemical effect on the body, and studies show they are much more effective when working together simultaneously than if administered separately.

-Full Spectrum CBD products are produced in a manner that retains the full array of cannabinoids along with flavonoids and other phenolic compounds, terpenes, and other beneficial plant constituents.
+Full Spectrum CBD products are produced in a manner that retains the full array of phytochemicals including the flavonoids and other phenolic compounds.
+Most products marketed as full spectrum lack the polyphenols and thus are correctly described as broad spectrum.

 Hemp Oil is the resinous concentrated oil that is extracted from the hemp plant using a chemical or mechanical process.
-Not to be confused with Hemp Seed Oil, which is the oil created from pressing the seeds of the hemp plant.
+This is not to be confused with Hemp Seed Oil, which is the oil created from pressing the seeds of the hemp plant.
 Hemp Seed Oil contains no CBD.

-Rick Simpson Oil (RSO) is another name for FECO.
-It refers to the viscous oil extracted from hemp and cannabis plants through alcohol extraction, and references pioneering medical cannabis pioneer Rick Simpson.
+RSO is an acronym for Rick Simpson Oil.
+It refers to the resinous oil extracted from hemp and cannabis plants through alcohol extraction, and references medical cannabis pioneer Rick Simpson.
+RSO is unique in that it contains the true full spectrum of phytochemicals, including polyphenol, cannabinoids, and terpenes.

-Terpenes are aromatic oils that give hemp and other plants their distinctive smells and flavors, offering therapeutic effects.
-A hemp plant has over 100 different terpenes and every cultivar has a characteristic terpene composition.
+Terpenes are aromatic oils that give hemp and other plants their distinctive smells and flavors, as well as providing therapeutic effects.
+The hemp plant produces over 100 different terpenes and each cultivar has a distinct terpene profile.

 THC (Tetrahydrocannabinol) is the second most common cannabinoid found in most hemp products, and is known for its psychoactive effects.
-To be considered a hemp plant, rather than cannabis, it must contain less than 0.3% THC.
+The legal definition of a hemp plant, distinct from cannabis, is that it contains less than 0.3% THC.
+In botany, however, hemp is simply a common name for cannabis.

-Whole Plant refers to the process of using the entire hemp plant to extract the full spectrum of beneficial phytochemicals.
+Whole Plant refers to the process of using the entire plant, including the full array of beneficial phytochemicals produced within.